 All around the club, inside and outside, you find traditional Memphis blues art like this photo reveals.
 You recognize it immediately as something a 3rd grader could've painted.
 I'm not sure why blues music equates with really poor painting, but at least it conveys enough that you're supposed to recognize the musicians depicted.

 On a night like this, things run smoother for the staff if guests have limited options.
 I knew ahead of time that this event would have a prix fixe menu, though I didn't know what options were on it.

 Your only real choice is whether you want BBQ Salmon or BBQ Chicken & Ribs.
 What the hell, I went for the chicken & ribs and skipped the salad (I hate lettuce).

 The staff was friendly, the food was OK, and the desert surprised me.
 However, the reason I came here was for the music.
 The opening act is the house band, The B.B.
-King All Stars.
+King All-Stars.
 These folks exceeded my expectations.
-The first two numbers were instrumental covers of some Booker T and the MG's songs.
+The first two numbers were instrumental covers of some of Booker T and the MG's songs.

 Again, I was just floored with the great performance delivered that night.
 Although I came out to hear B.B.
 King play, I was thrilled with the notion that there's a great Blues/R&B band in Orlando that I can hear seven nights a week if I get in the mood.
 This band is outstanding.
 Go hear them live.

 The Main Event